i Phone Tips For Photographing Your Children Around the Christmas Tree

 After taking your photos, use your iPhone’s editing tools or apps to enhance them.

-Adobe Lightroom is great for a quick edit that can make your image pop.
+The Adobe Lightroom app is great for a quick edit that can make your image pop.

 7. Keep It Fun